BerndWessels/preact-redux-isomorphic/README.md

 You can find [all the details here](ttps://github.com/developit/preact-render-to-string/issues/30#issuecomment-288752733).

+#### PWA (progressive web app) Service Worker

+100/100 Lighthouse rating if you decide to use this repo to build a PWA.

+Otherwise just get rid of the service worker at the end of `index.client.js`.

+#### preact-mdl v2 + material-design-lite

+Isomorphic lightweight material design.

+Replace it with your own front-end components if you like.
+Just make sure they are isomorphic.

+#### Normalized GraphQL Entity Redux State

+`Coming soon:`
+We love GraphQL.
+That's why there is an example on how to use it right.
+Basically each query response will be normalized into the redux store.

+If you don't like/need it replace it with whatever data fetching technology you like.

 ## Getting started

 ### Preparations

 - Either provide your own ssl certificates of change the code to use http instead of https!
+- To get a response from the GraphQL API you need to run your own GraphQL server and adjust the query.
+Otherwise just replace it with your ordinary REST APIs.
 - Fork and clone this repo.
 - `npm install`

 ### Development